awsdocs/amazon-athena-user-guide/doc_source/service-limits.md

 + The maximum number of workgroups you can create per Region in an account is 1000\.
 + The maximum number of tags per workgroup is 50\.
 For more information, see [Tag Restrictions](tags.md#tag-restrictions)\.

-## AWS Glue<a name="service-limits-glue"></a>
+## Databases, Tables, and Partitions<a name="service-limits-glue"></a>
-+ If you are using the AWS Glue Data Catalog with Athena, see [AWS Glue Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) for service quotas on tables, databases, and partitions\.
++ If you are using the AWS Glue Data Catalog with Athena, see [AWS Glue Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) for service quotas on tables, databases, and partitions – for example, the maximum number of databases or tables per account\.
 + If you are not using AWS Glue Data Catalog, the number of partitions per table is 20,000\.
 You can [request a quota increase](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/glue/quotas)\.

 **Note**